-If you snore loudly, sleep with your head or neck in awkward positions, shift around a lot, take multiple bathroom breaks, and feel fatigued through the day, you are not getting enough deep, restful sleep.
-Your bedmate probably isn’t, either.
-Dr. Theodore Siegel offers sleep apnea treatments and snoring solutions that help his patients in the Chicago area correct the problem and enjoy regenerative rest.
+You are not getting enough restful sleep if you snore loudly, sleep with your head or neck in awkward positions, move around a lot, take multiple bathroom breaks, and experience daytime drowsiness.
+And your sleep apnea may also be causing your partner sleep deprivation.
+Dr. Theodore Siegel offers sleep apnea treatments and snoring solutions that enable his Chicago-area patients to rectify the issue and enjoy restorative sleep.

 What Is Sleep Apnea?

-While there are several sleep apnea types, OSA is the most common, caused by a temporary blockage of the airway while you’re asleep.
-This could be a result of some excess soft palate tissue, blocked sinuses, an improperly aligned jaw, or the relaxation of mouth and jaw muscles.
+Obstructive sleep apnea (OSA) – is the most common type of sleep apnea.
+It’s caused by a temporary blockage of the upper airway during sleep.
+Obstructive sleep apnea could result from excess soft palate tissue, blocked sinuses, an improperly aligned jaw, or the relaxation of mouth and jaw muscles.

-Central sleep apnea is rare, and is caused by a lack of signals from the brain telling the breathing muscles to continue working.
-This is usually related to some other serious medical condition.
+Central sleep apnea – is a rare form of sleep apnea caused by the lack of signals from the brain telling the breathing muscles to continue working.
+Central apnea is usually related to some other serious medical condition.

 What Causes Sleep Apnea?

 Sleep apnea has many causes, but the most common are structural problems in the airway.
-It can also be caused by overly relaxed throat and tongue muscles blocking your airway or excess tissue in the mouth as a result of obesity.
+It can also be caused by overly relaxed throat and tongue muscles blocking your airway or excess tissue in the mouth due to obesity.
+In addition, untreated sleep apnea can cause serious medical conditions such as daytime drowsiness, high blood pressure or heart failure (cardiovascular disease), liver complications, and issues with medications or surgery.

 Who Gets Sleep Apnea?